JRVisuals/ld46-keepalive/README.md

 - [ ] Balance Audio - some sounds effects are much louder than others
 - [ ] High scores
   - [ ] Online leaderboard w/ database (later)
+- [ ] Tooltips for potions

 ### Up Next : Round of Polish / Odds and Ends

-- [ ] TEMPFIX: Reset wave counter when on final wave
-- [ ] TEMPFIX: When on final wave, reduce spawn time by 250 each time you clear the final wave
+- [ ] ** Get haste potion working -> switch this to be a coin magnet potion **
 - [ ] Tint-friendly enemy sprites (can we use a single gray sprite set and tint it to make any color cubes?)
-- [ ] Make PIXI stop updating when window is unfocused
-- [ ] Get haste potion working
-- [ ] Tooltips for potions
-- [ ] REFACTOR: Use enums for particle keys (heroParticles)
-- [ ] Get all "oldschool" sprite sheets into main sprite sheet
-  - [x] Hero
-  - [ ] Others?
 - [ ] add gem drop (rarely, 0 to 1 times per wave based on luck attribute)
   - [ ] make gem sprite
   - [ ] add drop mechanic and luck chance (gem is worth 10 coin)

 ### Completed!

-#### General Polish
+#### General Polish / Odds and Ends

+- [x] Get all "oldschool" sprite sheets into main sprite sheet
+  - [x] Hero
+  - [x] Others?
+- [x] Make PIXI stop updating when window is unfocused
+- [x] REFACTOR: Use enums for particle keys (heroParticles)
+- [x] TEMPFIX: Reset wave counter when on final wave
+- [x] TEMPFIX: When on final wave, reduce spawn time by 250 each time you clear the final wave
 - [x] High scores
   - [x] Store personal best
 - [x] Tweak Hero attack animation
   - [x] Add a glint/shine to the sword to indicate "kill frame"
 - [x] Dynamic coin drops